b-sahiti/spire-dev-2.1/README.md

 ## 5. Version Notes

-Spire 3.0 Beta for the first time provided end-to-end intrusion-tolerance capabilities.
+Spire 3.0 Beta for the first time provided end-to-end intrusion-tolerance capabilities at all levels of the power grid.

 Spire 2.1 adds reconfiguration support to Spire.